mehdi-torabiv/OCI-JS-SDK/Readme.md

 ### Fetch User Profiles

-Retrieve user profiles by specifying a provider type (e.g., `discord`, `google`, `address`) and the associated account ID.
-This method fetches decrypted data for each attestation, provided permissions allow access.
+To fetch user profiles, provide a provider type (e.g., `discord`, `google`, `address`) and the corresponding account ID.
+This method retrieves decrypted data for each attestation where permissions allow:

 ```typescript
 async function fetchUserProfiles() {